LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 The **src** folder stores the python source code.
 The main code of LDAR-Sim, LDAR_sim_main.py is stored in the base folder of src.

 The **external_sensors** folder contains python source code for alternative technology sensors that users are free to use and add to.

-The **simulations** stores >V2 input parameter files.
+The **simulations** stores sample V3.0 input parameter files.

 --------------------------------------------------------------------------------